bridgecrew-perf3/cloud/README.md

   Enter a value: ap-south-1
 ```

-You can also create `terraform.tfvars` with valid key value pairs for the questions asked:
+If you don't want to input these values on each `apply` and `destroy` then you can also create `terraform.tfvars` with valid key value pairs for the questions asked:

 ```
 key_name = ec2-tutorial